Learn something new every day

 More Info... by email

 A notice of hearing is a legal document used in U.S. courts to inform individuals that the government is pursuing a an action against them.
 It is different than a notice of trial, which is used when individual parties are suing each other.
-Notice of hearing documents are reserved for actions in which the government is seeking redress from individuals.
+These documents are reserved for actions in which the government is seeking redress from individuals.
 They are most commonly used at the local level, frequently in administrative hearing, bankruptcy, and removal proceedings.

 First, the notice sets forth which court is conducting the hearing.
 It names the individual against whom the action is taken, and sets out the specific allegations that will be examined during the hearing.
 Any statutes, laws, or policies that are alleged to have been broken must usually be cited.
 If any of this information changes — if the hearing is rescheduled, for instance, or if the government revises its charges against the individual — an amended notice of hearing is sent that clearly identifies the corrections and changes.